Center of Excellence in Minimally Invasive Gynecology (COEMIG)

 Wednesday Women’s Workshop

 Overland Park Regional Medical Center offers a quarterly series of free seminars presenting healthcare education on timely topics and concerns specific to health issues affecting women.
-Bring your girlfriends and join us for a COMPLIMENTARY painting with Pinot’s Palette, hair braiding by Aveda Dillard’s Salon, shop summer looks by Dillard’s and LuLaRoe, summer skin care tips with Beautycounter, beverages, hors d’ouvres, open conversation, and shopping.
+Join us on Wednesday, May 9 at Oak Park Mall for a COMPLIMENTARY painting with Pinot’s Palette, hair braiding by Aveda Dillard’s Salon, shop summer looks by Dillard’s and LuLaRoe, summer skin care tips with Beautycounter, beverages, hors d’oeuvres and open conversation.

 Improved Outcomes and Patient Satisfaction